 - Have had a life-threatening allergic reaction to a previous dose of the chickenpox vaccine or any ingredient in the vaccine (including gelatin or the antibiotic neomycin)

-- Have recently had a blood transfusion or were given other blood products (like plasma) in the past 11 months
+- Have recently had a blood transfusion or were given other blood products (like plasma)

 - Have an illness that’s more serious than a cold

 Be sure to tell your doctor before getting the chickenpox vaccine if you:

 - Have HIV/AIDS or another immune system disorder

 - Are taking medicines that can affect the immune system

 - What are the side effects of the chickenpox vaccine?